 Cholelithiasis refers to the presence of gallstones in the gallbladder, while choledocholithiasis refers to gallstones in the common bile duct.
-10-20% of adults in the western countries are currently affected by gallstones, which shows that they are very common and commonly asymptomatic.
+Gallstone disease refers to various clinical manifestations of the presence of gallstones, including:

 Gallstones can be removed by a procedure called ERCP, where a tube is led through the upper GI tract into the biliary tree through the ampulla of Vater.
 This tube can visualize and remove stones if necessary.

 Types and pathogenesis